koreal6803/Application-of-quantum-optimization/README.md

 1. Sensor distriution: Reach approximate solutions of the MAXCUT problem by quantum approximate optimization algorithm (QAOA).
 Use MAXCUT to distribute the sensors.
 2. Vehicle localization: Use the distributed sensors (by the first subtask) to localize vehicles.
 The problem is equivalent to minimization of quadratic functions.
 3. Data synchrnization: design routes from servers to many locations and back to the server.
+Physically, the problem can be mapped into an Ising Hamiltonian, and we used the existing quantum algorithm to acquire its eigenstates.